SP4CEBARsystems/Hotbar-Shortcuts-for-Minecraft/README.md

 The source code is full of descriptions, so don't be afraid to look through it, or make modifications to suit your needs

 TROUBLESHOOT
-- I can't type in Minecraft  -> press "/" or "t"
+- I can't type properly in Minecraft  -> press "/" or "t"
+- I can't type properly outside of Minecraft  -> press "/" or "t"
+	- Your window/browser tab is probably something with "Minecraft" in it
 - the hotbar doesn't work    -> press escape
 	- still doesn't work? ->
 		- look in your Windows background apps, do you see an AHK icon?, if not start this program again